-AJuvenile Intervention #15 Boys and Girls Club of Cathedral City Program: Teen Center- Leaders in Training (LIT) & Managers in Training (MIT) Program

-Requested Amount: \$45,000 This program provides life skills a and leadership development for teens.
-It prepares them to be job-ready and contributing citizens by providing learning e xperiences through meetings/workshops/internships, along with Club and community service projects.
-The program er mpowers teens to become responsible community leaders, through positive interactions as mentors to younger youth, by developing the necessary tools of character and leadership skills to compete in the world, as mature and responsible young adults.
-MIT is a program modeled designed to prove additional training and experience to LIT members who have shown exceptional leadership qualities; and have proven responsible to conduct, manage and implement LIT programs; and mentorship opportunities.
+Juvenile Intervention #15 Boys and Girls Club of Cathedral City Program: Teen Center- Leaders in Training (LIT) & Managers in Training (MIT) Program Requested Amount: \$45,000 citizens by providing learning service projects.
+The program Is and leadership development for teens.
+It prepares them to be job-ready and contributing g experiences through meetings/workshops/internships, along with Club and community empowers teens to become responsible community leaders, through positive interactions by developing the necessary tools of character and leadership skills to compete in the world, ung adults.
+VIT is a program modeled designed to prove additional training and experience to LIT members who have shown exceptional leadership qualities; and have proven responsible to conduct, manage and implement LIT programs; and mentorship opportunities.
 CHARACTER & LEADERSHIP, EDUCATION & CAREER, HEALTHY LIFESTYLES